'1776' mural to be displayed at Munson-Williams-Proctor Arts Institute

 The piece of art was created by American Repertory Theater and young artists from Artists for Humanity.
 The organization is a Boston-based nonprofit that helps under-resourced teens.

 Starting off the event will be a 'First Friday Happy Hour' at Munson-William's Root Sculpture Court on Feb.
 3 from 5-7:30 p.m.
 The event is free and open to the public.
-There will be much to enjoy along with the mural including, music by Monk Rowe, food by O'Connor's Feast, festivities and a cash bar.
+There will also be music by Monk Rowe, food by O'Connor's Feast, festivities and a cash bar.

 Tickets to see '1776' at The Stanley are now on sale and can be purchased at the box office or online.